bcgov/indy-sdk/samples/rest-wallet/README.md

 http://www.django-rest-framework.org/api-guide/filtering/

-Note that Django Rest Logging is installed for debugging requests on the server side:
+Note that Django Rest Logging is installed for debugging requests on the server side (this is very very verbose):

 https://github.com/Rhumbix/django-request-logging